prototypefund/Digital_Bargeld-docs/taler-wallet.rst

 Integration tests can be done with the low-level wallet commands.
 To select which coins and denominations to use, the wallet can dump the coins in an easy-to-process format (`CoinDumpJson <https://git.taler.net/wallet-core.git/tree/src/types/talerTypes.ts#n734>`__).

+The database file for the wallet can be selected with the ``--wallet-db`` option.
+This option must be passed to the ``taler-wallet-cli`` command and not the subcommands.
+If the database file doesn't exist, it will be created.

 The following example does a simple withdrawal recoup:

 .. code-block:: sh